Shadowdevsbu/shadowdevsbu/README.md

 ## About Us

 ShadowDevs is a community of passionate developers at Babcock University, committed to pushing the boundaries of software development and innovation.
-We thrive in the shadows, tackling challenges that pave the way for a brighter, tech-driven future.
+We operate quietly, prefering not to seek recognition, tackling challenges that pave the way for a brighter, tech-driven future.

 ## Our Mission